KZNS-FM: The Blaze (2008–2011)

-Rockin' hits (2010)

 In January 2010, due to poor ratings (possibly as a result of competition against Z-Rock), "The Blaze" changed to what it called a "Rockin' Hits" format.
 However, this new format was met with even poorer ratings and negative response from the station's longtime listeners.
 A tribute concert for the "Blaze" by local artists took place shortly after the format flip.

-Active rock (2010-2011)

 On December 1, 2010, morning host Roger "Big Rog" Orton spent his shift protesting the station's new format by playing active rock songs.
 This protest was met with positive response from listeners, and the station received many supportive phone calls, song requests, e-mails, and Facebook messages.
 Several Facebook fan pages showing support for The Blaze also appeared and hundred listeners signed the radio station's van, which was spray-painted white to act as a petition for the station to return to the active rock format.
 The Blaze returned to playing active rock shortly afterwards.

-Sports (2011-present)
+The Zone (2011–present)

 In 2011, the station was acquired by the Larry H. Miller Communications Corporation.
 Miller owned a chain of car dealerships around Utah and the Western United States, and also owned the Utah Jazz basketball team.
 His goal was to own the radio stations that broadcast his team's games, running an all-sports format including shows discussing the Jazz.

-On July 7, 2011, at Midnight, KZZQ changed its format to sports, simulcasting KZNS (1280 AM) as "The Zone".
+On July 7, 2011, at midnight, KZZQ changed its format to sports, simulcasting KZNS (1280 AM) as "The Zone".
 On July 15, 2011.
 KZZQ changed its call letters to KZNS-FM.
 On May 23, 2012, KZNS-FM relaunched as "Fox Sports Radio 97.5" with programming primarily from Fox Sports Radio.
-In 2013, KZNS-FM resumed simulcasting KZNS, once again as "The Zone."
+In 2013, KZNS-FM resumed simulcasting KZNS, once again as "The Zone".
 KZNS-AM-FM air mostly local sports shows on weekdays, and carry Fox Sports Radio nights and weekends.

-On April 13, 2021, it was announced that KZNS-FM and sister station KZNS-AM had been sold to Ryan Smith, who had recently purchased the Utah Jazz from the Larry H. Miller estate.
-On September 30, 2021, Bonneville International Corp. announced that KSL radio would be taking over day to day operations of KZNS AM/FM, which will allow select Utah Jazz games to be simulcast on KSL-AM 1160 and KSL-FM 102.7.
-Gordon Monson and Austin Horton were among the long time employees of The Zone who were dismissed as a result of KSL assuming operations of KZNS.
-Although KSL radio is responsible for overseeing daily operations of KZNS, Ryan Smith dba Jazz Communications LLC retains ownership of both 1280 AM and 97.5 FM according to the FCC database.
-The Zone's website at 1280thezone.com is now a dead link.
-The stations can now be streamed at kslsports.com/thezone/.
+On April 13, 2021, it was announced that KZNS-FM and AM had been sold to Ryan Smith, who had recently purchased the Utah Jazz from the Larry H. Miller estate.
+On September 30, 2021, Bonneville International began to operate the stations, an agreement that also includes KSL (1160 AM) and KSL-FM (102.7) carrying simulcasts and handling situations where two games are played at the same time.
+In 2024, the station added the rights to the Smith-owned Utah Mammoth of the NHL for their inaugural season.
+Overflow situations for the UHC are also handled by the KSL stations.